 It doesn't take much to make a difference.
 It's up to you!
 In short, Education Beyond Borders relies almost entirely on what our members do.
 It has become substantial precisely because it is home-grown, grassroots, and honest.
 We need your help.
 In times as precarious as these, teachers may be our only hope!
 Many core functions are run by committee and you can join the various committees by contacting the respective Chairs below.
 For other volunteering interests, please email firstname.lastname@example.org.

-EBB On Campus: This is a new program, founded by a couple of students from the University of Toronto and Western University, designed to support Education Beyond Borders and create opportunities for undergraduate and graduate students to communicate globally and act locally!
+EBB On Campus: This program is designed to support global awareness and the EBB network by creating opportunities for undergraduate and graduate students to communicate globally and act locally!
 Click EBB on Campus link under groups for more info.
-To work on this committee, please email Vanessa Harman.
+To work on this committee, please email Noble Kelly.

 Curriculum Development: We need people to write and share curriculum (lesson-plans, teaching tips, great web sites, culturally accessible materials) which will be freely available to (and desperately needed by) teachers around the world.
 Rather than “deliver” curriculum top-down fashion, Education Beyond Borders is about creating curriculum as collaborators and enlist others in making their voices and wisdom heard, worldwide.

-Workshop Facilitation: As a workshop facilitator you will not only help to develop the workshop lessons and package as stated above, but you will be part of a team that travels to the region/country of need to deliver the workshop content and share best-practices in your area of expertise with your colleagues.
-The deadline to apply for this year's programs has past.
+Workshop Facilitation: As a workshop facilitator you will not only help to develop the workshop sessions and package as stated above, but you will be part of a team that travels to the region/country of need to deliver the workshop content and share best-practices in your area of expertise with your colleagues.
+We make a call for applications through our network first so please join.
 You can find our application here.

 Translation: A web site and training materials in English is not consistent with our goals as an organization without borders.
 We are in desperate need of translators for our web site and online/offline course materials.